SamFarah/ConsoleTablePrint/readme.md

 ﻿
 # ConsoleTablesPrinter

-A simple, flexible, and customizable console table printer for .NET applications.
+A simple, flexible, and customizable table printer for .NET console applications.
-Easily print objects and collections as styled tables with minimal setup.
+Easily print objects and collections as styled console tables with minimal setup.

 ---

 ## Features

 - Print single objects or lists as formatted console tables
-- Customizable table styles, borders, colors, paddings, and animations
+- Customizable table styles, borders, colors, padding, and "animations"
 - Support for property-level formatting and visibility using attributes
 - Multiple built-in border styles with UTF-8 or ASCII fallback
 - Supports cell text alignment and custom foreground/background colors